FlorianWoelki/insta-clone/README.md

 ### Frontend ([frontend](https://github.com/FlorianWoelki/insta-clone/tree/master/frontend))

 React.js webapp that represents a refresh Instagram UI presenting different information from the services (Design was inspired by [Overlap Studio](https://dribbble.com/shots/6580622-Instagram-Redesign-Concept-Desktop-ver)).

+This project uses [Vite](http://vitejs.dev/) for a fast bundling and a better development experience.